Conditions we treat

 - Earlobe repair – Repairs stretched, torn or split earlobes with stitches.

-- Excisions – Remove skin growths.
+- Excisions – Remove skin growths, lesions or skin cancer.

 - Facial reconstruction – Restores your appearance after skin cancer surgery.